aenarete/KiteViewers.jl/README.md

 It is part of Julia Kite Power Tools, which consist of the following packages:
 <p align="center"><img src="./docs/kite_power_tools.png" width="500" /></p>

+## What to install
+If you want to run simulations and see the results in 3D, please install the meta package  [KiteSimulators](https://github.com/aenarete/KiteSimulators.jl) .
+If you just want to replay log files or implement a real-time viewer for a system outside of Julia this package will be sufficient.
+When you have KiteSimulators installed, please replace any statement `using KiteViewers` in the examples with `using KiteSimulators`.

 ## Installation
 Download [Julia 1.6](http://www.julialang.org) or later, if you haven't already.
 ```julia